ajoslin/journal.sh/README.md

 ### Examples

-If today is August 24th, open `~/my-journal-entries/2014-08-25.txt` in vim:
+If today is August 24th, running `journal` will open `~/my-journal-entries/2014-08-25.txt` in vim:

 ```sh
 $ journal
 ```

-Open the journal entry from May 15th, 2014:
+To open the journal entry from May 15th, 2014:

 ```sh
 $ journal 2014-05-15